 The United Arab Emirates, commonly referred to as the UAE, is the country, and within it, there are 7 Emirates.
 It can be viewed similarly to having different states.

-Due to favourable tax laws many large companies are based in the UAE, and Dubai seems to be the main landing spot for them.
+Due to favorable tax laws, many large companies are based in the UAE, and Dubai seems to be the main landing spot for them.
 This is possibly down to a networking effect, and partly down to the crazy amounts of construction investment it’s seen.
 Dubai is constantly breaking records for having the tallest skyscrapers, along with having extremely advanced and modern architecture.

 It seems that most of the largest well-known corporate companies have bases here, proving how attracted businesses are to this place.
 This will be helpful when trying to get a job, as there is always a need for English-speaking employees and there are loads of companies to choose from.

 Abu Dhabi is perhaps the best Emirate for entertainment.
-There are incredible sporting events like the Gran Prix, as well as concerts from the most famous of artists.
-Similarly to Dubai, under 10% of inhabitants are native.
-This means you get the diversity that Dubai gets, but the atmosphere is more calm.
+There are incredible sporting events like the Grand Prix, as well as concerts from the most famous artists.
+Similarly to Dubai, under 10% of the inhabitants are native.
+This means you get the diversity that Dubai gets, but the atmosphere is calmer.
 Abu Dhabi’s more peaceful setting doesn’t mean that there isn’t the nightlife that Dubai has.

 Overall, each Emirate has something unique to offer.
 Which one you opt to move to will depend on your budget and what kind of atmosphere you want.
 The beauty of the UAE is how close everything is to each other, meaning you can easily adapt and try out different cities.

 Are you looking for a comprehensive guide for Dubai?
 Or moving to the UAE?
 Make sure to check out Escape To The United Arab Emirates, you’ll love it!